wavemaker/docs/learn/tutorials/asset-management-app.md

 ---
 title: "Asset Management App"
-id: ""
+id: "asset-management-app"
 ---

-# Introduction
+This topic provides step-by-step instructions for building an Asset Management app using the WaveMaker *Rapid-Application Development* Platform.

-This document provides step by step **instructions** for building **Asset Management Application** using WaveMaker Rapid Application Development Platform
+---

 **Pre-Requisite**: You are advised to understand the [WaveMaker App Development Essentials](/learn/jump-start/#app-essentials) before starting to build the app.